junxit/us-congress-bills-110/metadata.md

 - 2007-07-19 — Introduced in Senate
 - 2007-07-19 — Read twice and referred to the Committee on Environment and Public Works.
 - 2007-07-19 — Sponsor introductory remarks on measure.
 (CR S9619-9620)
+- 2008-09-17 — Committee on Environment and Public Works.
+Ordered to be reported with an amendment favorably.
+- 2008-09-24 — Committee on Environment and Public Works.
+Reported by Senator Boxer with an amendment.
+With written report No. 110-494.
+- 2008-09-24 — Committee on Environment and Public Works.
+Reported by Senator Boxer with an amendment.
+With written report No. 110-494.
+- 2008-09-24 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 1070.